 If you think about it, acquiring and processing real-world signals is one of the key attributes of IoT, so with that in mind, what innovative solution could you create for your customers?

 Reducing traffic congestion via smart parking

 As cities grow, so does their traffic congestion.
-And in many cities, a big contributor to this congestion is lack of parking spaces.
+And in many cities, a big contributor to this congestion is the lack of parking spaces.
 Think about cities like San Francisco or New York.
 Drivers spend a lot of time circling around buildings trying to find a parking space.
-This in turn increases the traffic of already congested areas.
+This, in turn, increases the traffic in already congested areas.